ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Design breaks in 2 column layout pagebuilder in Design 2 #4313
 * Fixed: Hide AMP Bulk Tools option isn't working with WPML #4249
 * Fixed: Transparent header background color not working #4315

-= 1.0.36 (26th March 2020) =
-* Improvement: Added filter to modify role based access #4303
-* Improvement: Added "srcset" on featured images #4257
-* Improvement: Added option to resize the author images in author bio #4297
-* Fixed: AMP child theme not working after update #4310
-* Fixed: amp-fx-collection script was not loading #4275
-* Fixed: Minify HTML & Query Monitor not working on some pages in AMP #4301
-* Fixed: Related posts doesn't show more than 3-4 #4300
-* Fixed: Incorrect alignment of Edit in twenty twenty WP theme #4246
-* Fixed: Social Icons are out of alignment in Design 2 #4305

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)